Key Stage 3 (Years 7, 8 & 9)

 Mathematics is an essential subject for all learners.
 We follow the Cambridge IGCSE syllabus as it develops the mathematical knowledge as a key life skill and as a basis for more advanced study.
 Students who follow this syllabus also develop a feel for numbers, patterns and relationships, problem solving, presenting and interpreting results and an understanding of how to communicate and reason using mathematical concepts.

 Our students will sit the IGCSE Mathematics exam which is available without coursework – subject number 0580.
 Our students have Core (grades C to G) and Extended (grades A* to E) options.
 Papers 1 and 3 are for Core option with a total exam time of 1 hour and 2 hours respectively.
-Papers 2 and 4 are for Extended option with a total exam time of 1.5 hours and 2.5 hours respectively.
+Papers 2 and 4 are for the Extended option with a total exam time of 1.5 hours and 2.5 hours respectively.

 Long Term Plans